It’s often said, “you should make your money work for you, not the other way around.” But how do you do that, exactly?

-But are you maximizing its potential for helping you manage your personal finances?
+But are you maximizing its potential for helping you manage the complete spectrum of your personal finances?
 While you always need to pay attention to your money, you don’t necessarily have to touch it to make it work harder for you.

 Enroll in online bill pay and set up automatic payments.

-Most people think you can only automate payments for credit cards but also set this up for any regularly occurring bill, such as rent, mobile phone, utilities, or auto insurance.
+Most people think you can only automate payments for credit cards but did you know you can also set this up for any regularly occurring bill, such as rent, your mobile phone, utilities, or even your auto insurance.
 Remember, though, automatic payments don’t give you a pass from monitoring bills and account statements.
 Be sure to review all those things before the money comes out of your checking account in order to avoid overdrafts or fraudulent payments.

 Automatically invest in the future.

-Paying yourself is an important step for breaking free of the rat race.
+Paying yourself is an important step toward breaking free of the rat race.
 You should be putting a portion of every paycheck towards retirement.
-For some people, this might happen before you even get your paycheck via a company sponsored 401k.
+For some people, this might happen before you even get your paycheck via a company-sponsored 401k.
 If your employer doesn't offer a 401k, you should consider looking at IRA options and setting up automatic transfers to it every month.

 Set up a recurring automatic transfer to your savings account.

 Your first saving goal should always be the creation of an emergency fund.
-Ideally, you will have between 3 and 6 months of living expenses saved up.
+Ideally, you will have between three and six months of living expenses saved up.
 Once you have that, do not touch it except for... well... emergencies.
-By setting up an automatic contribution, your savings will build effortlessly, without having to think about it.
+And of course, don't forget to automate this process.
+You'll build savings effortlessly, without having to think about it.